ipfs/ipfs-docs/docs/quickstart/publish.md

 Congratulations, you have successfully **pinned** a file to IPFS! 🎉

-Let's unpack what just happened, by looking at CIDs, and how they fits into the lifecycle of data in IPFS
+Let's unpack what just happened, by looking at CIDs.

 ## What's a CID?

 In IPFS, every file and directory is identified with a Content Identifier ([CID](../concepts/content-addressing.md)).
 The CID serves as the **permanent address** of the file and can be used by anyone to find it on the IPFS network.

-When a file is published to IPFS (like the image used in this guide), it's first transformed into a content-addressable representation by which the file is split into smaller chunks (if above ~1MB) which are linked and hashed to produce the CID.
+When a file is first added to an IPFS node (like the image used in this guide), it's first transformed into a content-addressable representation by which the file is split into smaller chunks (if above ~1MB) which are linked and hashed to produce the CID.

 The CID for the uploaded image is: